openlab-at-city-tech/openlab/wp-content/plugins/achievements/readme.txt

 Simply by activating Achievements, any standard WordPress theme is suddenly capable of having achievements and tracking user progress; everything works out of the box.
 Achievements integrates seamlessly with your existing WordPress theme.

-This plugin supports many of your favourite WordPress plugins, including [bbPress](http://wordpress.org/plugins/bbpress/), [BuddyPress](http://wordpress.org/plugins/buddypress/), [BuddyStream](http://wordpress.org/plugins/buddystream/), [coursewa.re](http://wordpress.org/plugins/buddypress-courseware/), [Invite Anyone](http://wordpress.org/plugins/invite-anyone/), and [WP e-Commerce](http://wordpress.org/plugins/wp-e-commerce/).
+This plugin supports many of your favourite WordPress plugins, including [bbPress](http://wordpress.org/plugins/bbpress/), [BuddyPress](http://wordpress.org/plugins/buddypress/), [BuddyStream](http://wordpress.org/plugins/buddystream/), [coursewa.re](http://wordpress.org/plugins/buddypress-courseware/), [Invite Anyone](http://wordpress.org/plugins/invite-anyone/), [WP e-Commerce](http://wordpress.org/plugins/wp-e-commerce/), and [WP-PostRatings](http://wordpress.org/plugins/wp-postratings/).
 For example, have you ever wanted to give your community members points when they contribute to a discussion, or buy items from your store?
 Now you can.

 For information, support, and developer documentation, visit [achievementsapp.com](http://achievementsapp.com/).

 [vimeo http://vimeo.com/56058144]

 == Changelog ==
+= 3.5.1 =
+* Maintenance release.
+Plugin now requires WordPress 3.8+.
+* The unlocked achievement check (the heartbeat) now happens much more quickly.
+* Very small UI tweaks in the admin to reflect WordPress' new appearance.

+= 3.5 =
+* NEW FEATURE: Live Notifications!
+* Updates to the "achievement unlocked" notification template.
+* General performance improvements.

+= 3.4.1 =
+* Fix leaderboard behaviour with negative karma point totals

+= 3.4 =
+* NEW FEATURE: Leaderboards!
+* NEW FEATURE: Private achievements!
+* NEW FEATURE: Support for the [WP-PostRatings](http://wordpress.org/plugins/wp-postratings/) plugin!
+* Improve performance on WordPress multisite.
+* Improve compatibility with BuddyPress 1.8.1, includes pagination fixes.
+* Improve behaviour of the unlocked achievement pop-up; now less annoying.
+* Fix problems with the WP-CLI commands.

 = 3.3.1 =
 * Improves compatibility with [BuddyPress 1.8](http://buddypress.org/2013/07/buddypress-1-8-di-fara/).